-Inventory management is the part of supply chain management that aims to always have the right products in the right quantity for sale, at the right time.
-When done effectively, businesses reduce the costs of carrying excess inventory while maximizing sales.
-Good inventory management can help you track your inventory in real time to streamline this process.
-This, in turn, helps speed up the order fulfillment process and keeps customers happy.
+Inventory management is the part of supply chain management in e-commerce that aims to always have the right products in the correct quantity for sale at the right time.
+When done effectively, businesses reduce excess inventory costs while maximizing sales.
+Good inventory management can help you track your inventory in real-time to streamline this process.
+In turn, the order fulfillment process runs smoothly and keeps your customers happy.

-A lot of issues can pop up related to inventory management.
-For example:
+A lot of issues can pop up related to inventory management

-- you run into a cash flow shortfall and can’t pay for product you desperately need
+- you run into a cash flow shortfall and can’t pay for a product you desperately need

 - your warehouse doesn’t have enough room to accommodate your seasonal spike in sales

 - a miscalculation in inventory means you have fewer products than you thought

 - a slow-moving product takes up all your storage space

 - your manufacturer runs out of your product, and you have orders to fill